Purchasing process

 Purchase orders are normally accompanied by terms and conditions which form the contractual agreement of the transaction.
 The supplier then delivers the products or service and the customer records the delivery (in some cases this goes through a goods inspection process).
 An invoice is sent by the supplier which is cross-checked with the purchase order and documents specifying which goods have been received.
 The payment is then made and transferred to the supplier.

 Types of purchases

 Depending on what type of purchase you are going to make, then the process concerned is not the same.
 The following examples show the different processes that take place concerning the different purchase types.

 Personal purchases

 The consumer purchases for the consumption of themselves, then they fall into this very important category class.
 They are ultimately driving the economy through the purchase of its products.
 Therefore, the economy becomes dependent on them.

 Mercantile purchasing

 Facilitated by middlemen for the intention of re-sale to meet others requirements.
 Agents, wholesalers and retailers come under this category providing their own channels of distribution to the consumer.

 Industrial purchasing

 The is buying to convert material into finished goods and product.
 It entails buying raw materials.
-Components, supplies and consumable stores, spares and tools, machines and equipment and office appliance.
+Components, supplies and consumable stores, spares and tools, machines and equipment and office appliances.